 Furthermore, people who are taking prescription medications or other supplements should speak to their doctor before using CBD oil.
 CBD oil will interact with certain medications and research here is much less murky than the research the CBD industry has so far on the benefits of the product.

 Although the FDA has recently approved a medical marijuana drug for epilepsy, using CBD oil, along with anti-seizure medications, can lead to potentially dangerous side effects.
 Epileptic drugs have to be carefully monitored, so that blood levels of the medicines do not reach toxicity.
 People who take epileptic medications have to have periodic blood tests to check and make sure the drugs haven’t reached dangerous levels in the bloodstream.
 Certain medications and supplements can increase the levels of these epileptic drugs in the blood, which can cause an increase in seizures and other side effects.
 Studies have found that CBD oil can increase epileptic drug levels in the blood.
 Patients who take epileptic drugs should speak to their doctor first before they try CBD oil.

 Also, people who take blood pressure medications may not be able to take CBD oil either.
 CBD lowers blood pressure, and taking it along with a blood-pressure-lowering drug can cause side effects.
 It’s a good idea to speak to a doctor before mixing CBD oil products with blood pressure medicine.

 What CBD products are the best to use?

 People with anxiety and people who have to be drug tested at work should stay away from CBD oils that contain THC.
 Even minuscule amounts of THC can appear in a drug test.
-CBD oils that contain THC and products that are free of THC can be beneficial for several health issues.
-People’s tolerance levels may vary, and side effects can be different from one person to the next, but in general, the following doses and frequency rates are a suitable guideline to start with:
+CBD oils that contain THC and products that are free of THC may be suitable.
+People’s tolerance levels may vary, and side effects can be different from one person to the next.

 What We Still Do Not Know About CBD